Jacob Meyers Player Props: Astros vs. Mariners

 Jacob Meyers At The Plate

-- Meyers is hitting .244 with three doubles, two home runs and six walks.
+- Meyers has four doubles, two home runs and six walks while batting .256.

-- Meyers has reached base via a hit in 14 games this season (of 27 played), and had multiple hits in five of those games.
+- Meyers has reached base via a hit in 15 games this season (of 28 played), and had multiple hits in six of those games.

-- In 27 games played this year, he has gone deep in two of them.
+- In 28 games played this year, he has hit a homer in two of them.

-- In five games this year (18.5%), Meyers has picked up an RBI, including two games with multiple runs batted in.
+- Meyers has driven in a run in five games this season (17.9%), including two games with multiple runs batted in.

-- In six games this season (22.2%), he has scored, including multiple runs twice.
+- In seven games this year (25.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.